Fluid-Dynamics-Group/distribute/paper/paper.md

 computational resources.
 While some computers work for days to complete a queue of simulations, others remain unused.
 Dividing simulations manually among computers is time-consuming and often ineffective due to varying hardware configurations.
-Additionally, multiple individuals running jobs on a single computer can slow down progress for everyone involved.
+Additionally, multiple individuals running jobs on a single computer can slow simulatiaoni progress for everyone involved.

 To meet the growing challenges of managing compute resources between researchers, workload managers such as Slurm [@SLURM] and TORQUE [@TORQUE] quickly